 High-intensity therapy: chemotherapy

-A large number of different forms of chemotherapy have been tried, including those used to treat AML but results are generally disappointing.
+A large number of different forms of chemotherapy have been tried for myelodysplastic syndrome, including those used to treat AML but results are generally disappointing .
 Generally, if the patient is otherwise reasonably well, more aggressive treatment can be envisaged.
 More commonly, the patient is elderly or has some significant comorbidity, in which case less aggressive treatment is usually considered.

 - Fludarabine phosphate, cytarabine and G-CSF (FLAG) have been used with success in de novo RAEBt.